National Assembly (Belize): House of Representatives

-The House of Representatives is called the Lower House.
+The House of Representatives is the Lower House.
 It consists of 31 members, who are elected by the people in a general election every five years.
 Each member represents one constituency.
 Members of the House include both members of the ruling party and members of the opposition who won their seats in general election.
 The House of Representatives is presided over during their meetings by a speaker.
 The speaker's main responsibility is to maintain order and control.
 The House of Representatives passes bills, debates national issues and approves government budget.

 Senate

 The Senate is the Upper House.
 The Senate discusses and confirms bills that are sent from the House of Representatives.
 It is made up of 13 members who are all appointed by the Governor General.
 The President of the Senate presides over meetings.